 A Comprehensive Guide to Rhino Shield: Cost and Installation Process

 We want to be honest with you about what you can expect from our pricing compared to the alternatives.
-In this article, we'll delve into Rhino Shield's cost, compare that with traditional paint jobs, and the installation process of Rhino Shield.
+In this article, we'll delve into Rhino Shield's cost, compare that with traditional paint jobs, and discuss the installation process of Rhino Shield.
 You will also learn about its advantages over traditional paints, the technology behind it, its availability, and the factors that contribute to its cost-effectiveness.

 Is Rhino Shield More Expensive than Paint?

 While Rhino Shield offers impressive durability, it comes at a higher cost than traditional paint jobs.
 On average, you can expect to pay two or two and a half times the cost of a traditional paint job.

 - On average, for a typical, three-bedroom home, a Rhino Shield coatings system installation can range from $13,000 - $18,000.

 - Compare this to a typical $5,000 - $9,000 latex paint job.